cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 As the number of Operators & CRDs adds up, its complexity of management also increases.
 For example, how to manage the conflicts between Operators, like two ingress-related functions?
 How to manage the dependencies and/or correlation of data flow between CRDs, like DB cluster and DB backup CRDs?

-To resolve this problem, we would need a concrete model to manage Operators & CRDs and a new mechanism to oversee them with policy-base engine.
+To resolve this problem, we would need a concrete model to manage Operators & CRDs and a new mechanism to oversee them with a policy-based engine.
 Community efforts like [KubeVela](https://kubevela.io/) and [Crossplane](https://crossplane.io/)
 have been trying to solve this problem by providing solutions to compose CRDs.
 KubeVela also provides management of data dependencies between custom resources.